Ruler-Project/ruler-project/ruler_project-web/docs/RULER/remote/Atera.md

 * EID 7045 in System for Service installation event
 * EID 4688 Process tracking may show file transfers (B64 encoded data)

+Atera may also log in Application event logs under AlphaAgent or AteraAgent

 ## Log files

 |Log Path|Notes|Timestamp